The Scrum At Scale® Guide

 Outputs/Outcomes of the Product Owner Organization

-The PO organization (various MetaScrums, the CPO’s, and the Executive MetaScrum) work as a whole to satisfy the components of the Product Owner Cycle: Strategic Vision, Backlog Prioritization, Backlog Decomposition & Refinement, and Release Planning.
+The PO organization (the Product Owners, the CPO’s, and the Executive MetaScrum) work as a whole to satisfy the components of the Product Owner Cycle: Strategic Vision, Backlog Prioritization, Backlog Decomposition & Refinement, and Release Planning.

 The goals of setting a Strategic Vision are to: